dkarthe/webjeda-blog/_posts/2016-01-05-how-I-created-webjeda-blog.md

 When I had this idea to create a web designing blog, I thought of making it in WordPress.
 For some reason I didn't like the same look of WordPress themes.
 Many of them are distracting.
 I was looking for something totally content oriented.

 A minimalistic WordPress theme would have done the job, but I wanted something that can load faster.
-Jekyll static websites are lot faster and very secure.
+Jekyll - a static site generator - is a lot faster and very secure.
 But Jekyll themes are very limited.
 You cannot actually get the exact design you want like you get in WordPress.

 Then I came across this theme called [Emerald](http://www.jacoporabolini.com/emerald/).
 It felt perfect for my blog.
 I will show you how I implemented the theme.
 Once you successfully implement this theme, please consider donating something to the creator of this theme.